With pitchers fried, Braves' Fried tries to win World Series

 The 24-year-old righty won the clinching Game 6 of the AL Championship Series, blanking Boston on one hit over 5 2/3 innings.
 He said he had no concerns about pitching on short rest.

-Other than condensing his workload, “not nothing has changed.
+Other than condensing his workload, “nothing has changed.
 I just want to do my thing,” he said.

 Fried excelled in going 14-7 with a 3.04 ERA during the regular season and was sharp against Milwaukee in the NL Division Series and the opener of the NLCS against the Los Angeles Dodgers.